What are Record Rules?

 - For example, an email will not be sent if it needs a yes/no field's value to be no, but a record rule is changing that value to yes.

-- Record rules are calculated before any formulas or equations in fields.
-So if a record rule is dependent on a formula or an equation, the record rule will calculate on the previous value of that field.
+- Record rules for "Update this record" are calculated before any formulas or equations in fields.
+So, if a record rule is dependent on a formula or an equation, the record rule will calculate based on the old value of that field.

 - Record rules that "Insert connected record" or "Update connected record" are calculated after any formulas or equations in fields.
 So, if a record rule is dependent on a formula or an equation, the record rule will calculate based on the new value of that field.